vivek12345/react-polling-hook/README.md

 [![Build Status](https://travis-ci.com/vivek12345/react-polling-hook.svg)](https://travis-ci.com/vivek12345/react-polling-hook)

+> ⚠️ Not yet published on npm and is not being currently developed.
+If you still need it, please fork the repo.

 Easy to use polling service built with react that uses the new React Hooks(Note: This is an alpha release)

 **Note: Read more about react hooks here  [React hooks](https://reactjs.org/docs/hooks-intro.html)**